 Figure \ref{RoHD} shows the field-dependent resistivity $\rho(H)$ data collected from 30 K to 0.05 K. At 30 K, the magnetoresistance is positive.
 As the temperature is lowered, the magnetoresistance develops a broad maximum.
 For 12 K $\leq T\leq$ 7 K, the AFM ordering temperature manifests itself as a kink on a broad maximum.
-Starting from 6 K and down to the lowest temperature measured, the kink corresponding to the AFM ordering is not resolved, instead, a broad maximum centered at $\sim$ 75 kOe is observed in the field-dependent resistivity.
+Starting from 6 K and down to the lowest temperature measured, the kink corresponding to AFM ordering is not resolved; instead, a broad maximum centered at $\sim$ 75 kOe is observed in the field-dependent resistivity.

-The $\rho(H)$ data at $T$ = 1.8 K and below show hysteresis associated with the first-order trasnition on the low field side of the maximum, with the resistivity on the field-sweep down being larger than on the field-sweep up.
-Hysteresis increases in magnitude as the temperature is lowered further to $T$ = 0.05 K. The difference in resistivity between the magnetic filed down and up sweeps is shown in Fig. \ref{RoHD}(c).
-For the lowest temperature measured, no hysteresis in the resistivity is observed after 80 kOe.
+The $\rho(H)$ data for $T\leq$ 1.8 K show hysteresis associated with the first-order transition on the low field side of the maximum, with the resistivity on the field-sweep down being larger than on the field-sweep up.
+Hysteresis increases in magnitude as the temperature is lowered further to $T$ = 0.05 K. The difference in resistivity between the magnetic field down and up sweeps is shown in Fig. \ref{RoHD}(c).
+For the lowest temperature measured, no hysteresis in the resistivity is observed above 80 kOe.
 This field decreases as the temperature increases.
 The $\rho(H)$ data at 2.5 K (not shown here) did not show measurable hysteresis.
 Due to the presence of Bi, which manifests itself as a superconducting transition below $\sim$ 20 kOe, no hysteresis in resistivity is observed below this field.
-The inset of a Fig. \ref{RoHD}(c) shows that the area of the hysteresis in the resistivity as a function of temperature decreases as the temperature increases to 2 K. The hysteresis in the magnetic field-dependent resistivity above 2 K cannot be resolved within the instrument limitation.
+The inset of Fig. \ref{RoHD}(c) shows that the area of hysteresis in the resistivity as a function of temperature decreases as the temperature increases to 2 K. The hysteresis in the magnetic field-dependent resistivity above 2 K cannot be resolved within the instrument limitation.